The Power of Position Sizing Strategies: SQN® Secrets Revealed

 As part of your prework, intermediate knowledge of the material in the Definitive Guide to Position sizing is necessary.

-If you have already purchased the guide from us in the past click here to email us to get special pricing.
-(You may have already received an email with this information, look for the subject line: "Definitive Guide Owners Discount").
+If you have already purchased the guide from us in the past click here to email a team member for special pricing.

-Along with your Power of Position Sizing home study, you may also opt for one or two of our other position sizing related study materials for a 20% discount:
+As companion materials to The Power of Position Sizing home study, you may also want to opt for one or two of our other position sizing related materials:

 This introduction course makes learning the essentials of position sizing easier with its video tutorials and interactive tests.
 The information in this introductory course is not different from the material you'll find in the Definitive Guide, but it does hone in on what you need to get a fast start on a solid understanding of this subject that some traders find complex at first.